Jeshwin/Jeshwin/README.md

 - 🪴 Currently learning C, Rust, and Kotlin
 - 🐦 [@math_a_magic343](https://twitter.com/math_a_magic343) on Twitter
 - 🔗 [LinkedIn](https://www.linkedin.com/in/jeshwinprince/)
-- 🍵 I also like 3D printing and making stuff in Blender!
+- 🍵 I also like playing the guitar, 3d printing, and making stuff in Blender!

 <!---
 Jeshwin/Jeshwin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.